waterholeforum/docs/deploying.md

 ```
 composer install
 php artisan migrate
+php artisan waterhole:cache:clear
 ```

-This will install the latest dependencies and update the database.
+This will install the latest dependencies, update the database, and clear Waterhole caches.

 With a service like [Laravel Forge](https://forge.laravel.com) or a tool like [Deployer](https://deployer.org) you can even automate this process so deployments will automatically be triggered when you push changes to a particular branch.